Oprah. Dave Ramsey. Seth Godin.

 2. Dave Ramsey

-Dave Ramsey is an expert in finances.
+Dave Ramsey is a personal finance expert.
 He has a degree in Finance and Real Estate, and is known for counseling people on paying off their debts.
 Ramsey became a thought leader when he continued to produce content in the industry, including hosting a radio show, writing books, and podcasting.

-One of the best examples of his thought leadership content is his podcast.
-He posts shows almost every day on topics such as, "Own the 'Personal' Part of Personal Finance" and "Don't Play the Student Loan Forgiveness Lottery!"
+One of the best examples of his thought leadership content is his podcast, the Ramsey Show.
+He posts episodes almost every day on topics such as personal finance, leadership, and career growth."

 3. Seth Godin

 Seth Godin is an entrepreneur turned business mogul.
 He's written books addressing marketing, advertising, and leadership.
 He's also in the Marketing Hall of Fame, launched by the American Marketing Association of New York.
 He became a thought leader because of the successful content he delivers, including speaking engagements, books, and his blog.